 While the majority of Duke Children’s patients are from North Carolina, Duke Children’s sees patients from all 50 US States and every continent except for Antarctica.

-Duke University Hospital has 190 pediatric inpatient beds, and 67 neonatal intensive care unit beds.
+Duke University Hospital has 190 pediatric inpatient beds, including 67 neonatal intensive care unit beds.

 Aside from world-class medical care and top-rated patient treatment?
 We are:

-Ranked first nationally in National Institutes of Health funding, recognizing the astonishing research done here every day.
+- Ranked second nationally in National Institutes of Health funding, recognizing the astonishing research done here every day.